 Vertus Hardiman was born March 9, 1922 in Lyles Station, Indiana.
 Lyles Station is known as one of the earliest Negro settlements in the United States, and the Hardiman family was among the first to migrate to the area.
 In 1928, Vertus attended Lyles Station Consolidated School, an institution for children enrolled in grades one through eight.
 His favorite subject was mathematics, and it was here that he found comfort and isolation from the racial tension of his time.

-He soon matriculated to Lincoln High School in nearby Princeton, Indiana.
+He then attended Lincoln High School in nearby Princeton, Indiana.
 In 1941, Vertus graduated with honors — a success he attained in spite of a tremendous obstacle.
 As a child of only five-years-old, Vertus endured a horrific medical experiment.
 During the occurrence, Vertus and nine other Lyles Station children were subjected to excessive amounts of radiation.
 The trial was misrepresented by hospital personnel as a cure for scalpel ringworm.
 The event left Vertus with a severe physical deformity.
 He hid his secret for over seventy years, choosing never to disclose his condition until befriending fellow church choir member Wilbert Smith.
 Despite his circumstance, he lived life on his own terms and refrained from complaining about his affliction.
 Vertus’ life was an example to others of the triumph of the human spirit.

 In 1945, Vertus traveled to California in search of broader opportunity.
 Less than a year later, he began a long career with the Los Angeles County General Hospital, where he served with distinction.
 Upon retirement, Vertus was honored for forty years of loyal service and an incredible perfect attendance record.
 To his peers, his work was exemplary.